SparkPost/node-sparkpost/docs/async.md

 client.templates.get(id)
   .then((data) => {
-    // this is either:
-    // a) the `results` key of the API response body, or
-    // b) the full API response body
+    // this the full API response body
   })
   .catch((err) => {
     // handle the sad error